All Episodes

 Something has to be done.

-Uh in terms of parlor, I'm on there.
+In terms of Parler, I'm on there.

-Uh a lot of us are on there.
+A lot of us are on there.

-It will take probably a year or two or more for them to gain the traction they need to have the influence coming anywhere near Facebook, uh, which has a a global scale in terms of its support.
+It will take probably a year or two or more for them to gain the traction they need to have the influence coming anywhere near Facebook, which has a global scale in terms of its support.

-Now, there are antitrust lawsuits filed by the Department of Justice, still pending, but again, again, uh uh against Facebook and Twitter and and Google and others, but we now have a Biden administration that's gonna be controlling the Department of Justice, who is investigating and prosecuting.
+But we now have a Biden administration that's going to be controlling the Department of Justice, who is investigating and prosecuting.

 We don't have that confidence.